osome-iu/Botometer101/scripts/README.md

 For data analysis, please refer to the jupyter notebook under folder [`/exps`](/exps).

 Note that we are unable to share the raw tweets we collected due to Twitter's policy.
-To reproduce the analysis, you will need to collect data by yourself.
-Since the collect data change, the results of the analysis will likely to be different as well.
+To reproduce the analysis, you will need to collect data by yourself and the results of the analysis will likely change.